cngumbi/Statistical_Analysis/README.md

     to remove all the packages loaded use pacman::p_unload(all) to unload all the packges loadd to remove one or two packages use pacman::p_unload(the name of the package to be unloaded) eg pacman::p_uload(bibliometrix) or pacman::p_unload(frequency, shiny, anyother package to unload)
- # How to install packages in R
+ # How to install packages in R Language
  To install a package in R studio use this code install.package("the name of package to be installed") eg. install.package("bibliometrix")